ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 To create an issue in a Github repo that you own, type "*create issue*".
 The bot replies with the list of all repos in your account and asks you to specify the repo name.

 Note: You can only create or remove issues in a repo that you own.
+Current code has been deployed using one of the team member's PAT.
+Use repository DEPLOY_TEST_REPO for testing purposes.

 Bot Reply: